Norikokonut/passwordManager/README.md

 ## Setup 🖥️

-For the setup of the Manager, you just have to launch `setup.py`.
+Firstely, install pyperclip if you haven't installed it yet by using the command `pip3 install pyperclip` For the setup of the Manager, you just have to launch `setup.py`.
 After, just launch pw-manager and enter "TEST" on the shell.
 If you want to change the master key, you have to change `setup.py` and put your own key.